Princess Cruises Tips and Tricks You Need to Know

 For a more extensive list of cruise vocabulary: Cruise Lingo Glossary – 55 Words You Need to Know

 Princess Cruises Embarkation Day – What to expect

 I’ve put together this YouTube video about our recent Princess Cruise on the Crown Princess.
 It begins with our embarkation day, and you can follow along on our Caribbean cruise if you’d like to see some samples of dining and other aspects of cruise life on Princess.

 If you enjoy, please consider subscribing to my YouTube channel where I share helpful cruise tips and vlogs.

 Recap:15 Seriously Awesome Tips for First-Time Princess Cruises

 We’ve gone through some of the best things about cruising with Princess, and things first time cruisers will appreciate knowing.

 One of the most important things to do, is actually to refer to your Princess Patter, the daily planner.
 This, or the app on your phone or portal, will help you to make sure you don’t miss anything important.

 Even though my intention is to provide useful and helpful information, always check your own cruise personalizer, with your travel agent and/or Princess Cruises website for the most accurate information, that is relevant to your own booking.

 Have you cruised with Princess or are you cruising soon?
-What tip can you share to help new cruisers?
+Do you have any extra tips?